Are these workplace behaviors sabotaging your career? Here's how to tell.

 When an apology becomes more than what it should be, you give off an image of ourselves that you are incompetent, and that you are not confident with who you are.
 It is a sign of insecurity and self-doubt, and that you seek the validity of others in everything.
 In the end, it will have you compromising yourself for the sake of pleasing others.

-In a close proximity setting with people who spend long hours together, gossips tend to flourish.
+In a close proximity setting with people who spend long hours together, gossip tends to flourish.
 It seems like a natural thing to have a chit chat with a co-worker while on a coffee break, and talk about Michael from Finance who you just heard had been given his notice over something “confidential”.
 While chit chats are not a problem, and a little catch up while you are waiting for your photocopy to be done is a good way to maintain your social interactions and relationships with your office mates, gossiping is entirely another thing.
 Just because everyone might be doing it, and that’s it’s no big deal, gossips are actually toxic and harmful.
 A gossiper is someone who can’t be trusted, and you wouldn’t want that to be you!
 Besides, gossips ruin relationships and the office just doesn’t need any more drama, so be the hero and bravely, but politely tell people to stop doing it.

 Having no personal and work boundaries